Aritra-20/Twitter-Sentiment-Analysis/README.md

 # Twitter-Sentiment-Analysis
+## Abstract:
+Sentiment analysis is used to determine whether a given text contains negative, positive, or neutral emotions.
+It’s a form of text analytics that uses natural language processing (NLP) and machine learning.
+Sentiment analysis is also  known as “opinion mining” or “emotion artificial intelligence”.
+Tweets are often useful in generating a vast amount of sentiment data upon analysis.
+These data are useful in understanding the opinion of the people about a variety of topics.

+While building our dataset we had to open a Twitter Developer account then  extract raw tweets based on our requirement.
+After that we compiled the  collected data into a csv file and made it ready to create a dataframe.

+In the phase of data preprocessing we tried to emit the stop-words, comments, url  and other unnecessary items from our dataset.
+We have used some popular builtin methods to complete this step.
+Then we calculated polarity scores to signify that our dataset is balanced and not biased towards any polarity.

+In the case of Model building, first we had to split our dataset into the training and testing part.
+Then we fit our model with MultinomialNB and got some results and as we know MultinomialNB works in that case of classification where we have sufficient differences between the classes.
+So we also used SGDClassifier to get a better result.

+To create results, we have used popular techniques and got our results in metrics.

+Finally, we can see that we can improve the overall accuracy of our model or improve the accuracy for each class by refining our dataset.

 ## Steps of collecting the data and building the dataset:
 Step 1: Get access to the Twitter API and create a developers account